Permanent functional impairment benefits

 • May use a panel of medical specialists to help make the decision.

-The review will help us decide if you qualify for an annual independence allowance to help you live independently, and other benefits.
-An independence allowance is a percentage of the PFI.
+The review will help us decide if you qualify for an annual independence allowance to help you live independently and other benefits.
+An independence allowance is a percentage of the permanent function impairment.

 Contact